Improving topological cluster reconstruction using calorimeter cell timing in ATLAS: Data and Monte Carlo samples

 Additional data samples were used to check for inefficiencies caused by time miscalibration and to test the ATLAS event size for reductions due to the time cut.
 For time-cut inefficiency checks, one Luminosity Block of data collected in 2018 was used, with an average number of interactions per bunch-crossing of $\langle \mu \rangle = 42.5$.
 The data used for the event size test also consists of one Luminosity Block, taken in 2022.
 The average \pileup for this run is $\langle \mu \rangle = 41.3$.

 Multi-jet production was modelled using \PYTHIA[8.230]~\cite{Sjostrand:2014zea} with leading-order matrix elements for dijet production which were matched to the parton shower.
-The renormalisation and factorisation scales were set to the geometric mean of the squared transverse masses of the two outgoing particles in the matrix element, \(\pTHatPythia = \sqrt{(\pTX[2][1] + m_1^2) (\pTX[2][2] + m_2^2)}\).
+The renormalisation and factorisation scales were set to the geometric mean of the squared transverse masses of the two outgoing particles in the matrix element, \(\sqrt{(\pTX[2][1] + m_1^2) (\pTX[2][2] + m_2^2)}\).
 The \NNPDF[2.3lo] set of parton distribution functions (PDFs)~\cite{Ball:2012cx} was used in the matrix element generation, the parton shower, and the simulation of the multi-parton interactions.
 The A14~\cite{ATL-PHYS-PUB-2014-021} set of tuned parameters was used.
 The modelling of fragmentation and hadronisation was based on the Lund string model~\cite{Andersson:1983ia,Sjostrand:1984ic}.
 The effect of both in-time and out-of-time \pileup was modelled by overlaying the simulated hard-scattering event with inelastic proton--proton (\(pp\)) events generated with \PYTHIA[8.186]~\cite{Sjostrand:2007gs} using the \NNPDF[2.3lo] PDF set~\cite{Ball:2012cx} and the A3 set of tuned parameters~\cite{ATL-PHYS-PUB-2016-017}.

-Since the data sample used for data--MC comparison in this \mypaper \ consists of a single run, its number of interactions per bunch-crossing ($\mu$) profile is significantly narrower than that normally simulated in MC samples.
-To correct for this discrepancy, the MC events were reweighted with a correction factor $w_{\text{PU}}$, defined in bins of $\mu$.
-The $w_{{\text{PU}}}$ values were calculated as the ratio of the data to MC sample $\mu$ spectra, prior to any event selection.
-Both spectra were normalised to unity before computing the ratio.
+The MC events have been reweighted to account for the difference between the simulated number of interactions per bunch-crossing ($\mu$) profile and the one from the single run used for this \mypaper.
+The correction factor is defined in bins of $\mu$, as the ratio of the data to MC sample $\mu$ spectra, normalised to unity and prior to any event selection.
 This reweighting is not applied when performing MC-only studies, to allow a wider $\mu$ range to be covered.

 An additional MC sample was used to assess the ATLAS event size reduction due to the time cut.
 This MC sample describes $t\overline{t}$ production in the fully hadronic decay channel.
 The production of \ttbar events was modelled using the \POWHEGBOX[v2]~\cite{Frixione:2007nw,Nason:2004rx,Frixione:2007vw,Alioli:2010xd} generator at NLO with the \NNPDF[3.0nlo]~\cite{Ball:2014uwa} PDF set and the \hdamp parameter set to 1.5\,\mtop~\cite{ATL-PHYS-PUB-2016-020}.
 The events were interfaced to \PYTHIA[8.307]~\cite{Sjostrand:2014zea} to model the parton shower, hadronisation, and underlying event, with parameters set according to the A14 tune~\cite{ATL-PHYS-PUB-2014-021} and using the \NNPDF[2.3lo] set of PDFs~\cite{Ball:2012cx}.
 The decays of bottom and charm hadrons were performed by \EVTGEN[2.1.1]~\cite{Lange:2001uf}.